Living With Diabetes: 9 Ways to Change Your Health Habits

 It's Time to Make a Change

-You've just been diagnosed with diabetes, now what?
-It's time to set some new healthy habits.
-Whether it's exercising more, losing weight, quitting smoking or remembering to take your medicine every day, it may seem like a daunting task.
-To make it easier, we've turned to behavior change experts Sheri D. Pruitt, PhD, John C. Norcross, PhD, ABPP, and Michelle Segar, PhD, MPH, for proven ways to motivate yourself, get back on your feet and live a healthy life after a diabetes diagnosis.
+If you've just been diagnosed with diabetes, now is the time to start making changes that can build healthy habits.
+Whether it's exercising more, losing weight, quitting smoking or remembering to take your medicine every day, behavior change experts Sheri D. Pruitt, PhD, John C. Norcross, PhD, ABPP, and Michelle Segar, PhD, MPH, offer proven ways to get motivated and live a healthy life with diabetes.

 Let the News of Diabetes Settle

-According to Sharecare expert and author of Changeology, Dr. Norcross, "The first step after a diabetes diagnosis isn't to immediately plunge into action, because premature action born out of fear is likely to boomerang."
-So, catch your breath, take time to understand diabetes and get ready for changes to come.
+According to author of Changeology, Dr. Norcross, "The first step after a diabetes diagnosis isn't to immediately plunge into action, because premature action born out of fear is likely to boomerang [and may not help]."
+So, take time to understand diabetes and get ready for changes to come.
 "It's important to push away from the negative with any scary diagnosis, and double your motivation by using that fear and drawing yourself towards a positive future.
-That positive future is weight maintenance where you will feel better, glucose maintenance where you can concentrate better and aren't so thirsty."
+That positive future is weight maintenance where you will feel better, glucose [sugar] maintenance where you can concentrate better and aren't so thirsty."

 Set SMART Goals for Diabetes

-If you want to succeed in changing behavior, have a strategy in mind.
+When changing behavior, have a strategy in mind.
 One key strategy is SMART: Set a goal; Monitor your progress; Arrange your environment; Recruit support and Treat yourself.
-Before you get smart, you need to motivate yourself, says Dr. Pruitt.
+It can help to motivate yourself, says Dr. Pruitt.
 "Answer these questions out loud: What are my reasons for wanting to manage diabetes?
 Why do I need to manage this condition?
 How much do I want to be healthy?
 These are just some of the questions we know from behavioral science that actually drive people's commitment to change their behavior."

 Recruit Your Diabetes Support Team